robintsecl/OSP_backend/README.md

 line 72-79: Main function, run server and append survey and respnse path after basepath.
 Disconnect Mongo after main exited.

-# Package model
+# models
-Survey: Survey and Question are created for survey structure
+Survey: Survey and Question are created for survey structure.
 Response: Response and ResponseAnswer are created for response structure.

 Survey is like a google form with type and spec defined by creator, and answerer need to get survey token to answer survey, following the type(format) and spec specified by creator.
 Only 3 type of questions are accepted including Textbox, Multiple Choice, and Likert scale.
 Creator must input question.type follows the string in constants.go: "TEXTBOX", "MC" and "LS".
 Otherwises, an error will be thrown.
+After creator decided the type(format) of question, they need to provide the spec as an array of options.
+With textbox type, the spec array can be empty since it receive string anyway.
+But for Multiple Choice and Likert scale, survey should provide an array of option for answerer (frontend) to select.
+Details will be in utils section below -> checkFormatAndSpec.

 You can checkout the /test/ folder, the response.token should be replaced by the value after createSurvey as value to map response with appropriate survey.